 a) In the case of any creative concepts that form part of the project development, but don’t get used in the final product, we reserve the right to draw on generic design elements in future designs, insofar as they do not draw direct reference to our client, or to the project from which they originated, and were not the outcome of direct collaboration within the project (eg. Common fonts, flora, fauna etc)

 b) It’s never come to this, but we reserve our residual rights for any work that we create.
-What we mean by this is that we reserve the right to take action if a client uses our work in a way that is illegal, or may otherwise cause harm to our reputation and our commercial viability, such as promoting racial or sexual hatred.
+What we mean by this is that we reserve the right to take action if a client uses our work in a way that is illegal, promotes intolerance or hatred, or may otherwise cause harm to our reputation and our commercial viability.

-This also means that, whilst transfer of ownership of creative work to our clients permits them to adapt, alter and re-use it in any way they deem fit, we reserve the right to veto our public association to the work if we feel that subsequent usage or amendment might reflect badly on our reputation or commercial viability.
+This also means that, whilst transfer of ownership of creative work to our clients permits them to adapt, alter and re-use it in any way they deem fit, we reserve the right to veto our public association to the work if we feel that subsequent usage or amendment might negatively impact on our reputation or commercial viability.

 c) Transfer of IP does not include license to our processes for 2D and 3D origination in any form.
 Clients are provided with print resolution images for 2D design, and CNC/Laser ready for 3D sculptures.
 These can be in a number of formats on request, such as .JPG, .TIFF, .OBJ, .STL etc, and we can work with your production partner to find the right format.